You will optionally need an RTMP encoder. See the encoders page for a list of encoders that are known to work with ScaleEngine.

 Once this is set up, you will be able to connect your encoder and begin sending a stream.

 You need to encode your stream as h.264 video and either AAC or MP3 audio.
-AAC is prefered to MP3.
+AAC is strongly recommended.

 Your stream quality is dependant on a number of factors.
 Your encoder, if it is running on your computer, will use a lot of CPU.
 You want to be sure you have enough CPU.
 Tuning your stream to a higher profile or larger frame size will use more CPU, so if you are running out of CPU, reduce your frame size or lower the encoding profile.